lujohn74/nsxdeployment/README.md

 To avoid the hardcode requirement, most variables are feteched from json file. so we only need to edit the json contents before running python script.

-There are 2 json files that needs to edit
+There are 2 json files 1 powershell file that needs to edit

   1) embedded_vCSA_on_VC.json : This file is used for VCSA deployment.
 Due to format is not able to change by VCSA installer validation, so just keep it as original